vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

    .. figure:: images/18.png

-With a few mouse clicks, your DBA was able to push current production data to the cloned database utilized for development work within minutes.
+Programmatically, your DBA was able to push current production data to the cloned database utilized for development work within minutes.

 Takeaways
 +++++++++